dotnetdev-kr/firebase-studio-fba/README.md

-# .NET 10 File-based App with Minimal APIs
+# Firebase Studio Template: .NET 10 File-based App

-This project is an example of an ASP.NET Core application that uses file-based routing and Minimal APIs.
-This approach allows for a clean and simple project structure, perfect for small to medium-sized applications and for developers who prefer a more explicit and direct way of defining endpoints.
+A simple ASP.NET Core application demonstrating the new .NET 10 file-based application feature with Minimal APIs.
+This single-file approach provides a clean and simple project structure, perfect for small applications, prototypes, and learning purposes.

 ## Quick Start